-Docs » Splunk Distribution of the OpenTelemetry Collector の利用開始 » はじめに:Collectorを理解して使用する » Tutorial: Use the Collector to send container logs to a Splunk instance » Part 1: Configure the log collection environment
+Docs » Splunk Distribution of the OpenTelemetry Collector の利用開始 » はじめに:Collectorを理解して使用する » Tutorial: Use the Collector to send container logs to Splunk Enterprise » Part 1: Configure the log collection environment

 Part 1: Configure the log collection environment 🔗

-Learn to configure all the necessary services for the tutorial environment, including the log-producing containers, the OpenTelemetry Collector, and the Splunk Enterprise server.
-For an overview of the tutorial, see Tutorial: Use the Collector to send container logs to a Splunk instance.
+Configure all the necessary services for the tutorial environment, including the log-producing containers, the Splunk Distribution of the OpenTelemetry Collector, and the Splunk Enterprise server.
+For an overview of the tutorial, see Tutorial: Use the Collector to send container logs to Splunk Enterprise.

 注釈

-In the next part of the tutorial, you define the Collector components that receive, process, and export the logs from the logging container volumes and you define the indexes that receive and store the processed logging data.
-For now, it is sufficient simply to create the logging, Collector, and Splunk containers.
+In this tutorial part, you start by creating the logging, Collector, and Splunk Enterprise containers.
+In the next part of the tutorial, you will define the Collector components that receive, process, and export the logs from the logging container volumes and the indexes that receive and store the processed logging data.

 Create the log collection environment 🔗

-All the configuration files used in this tutorial reside in a single directory.
+All the configuration files used in this tutorial are in a single directory.
 Follow these steps to create the directory and your first file:

 1. Create a directory called log-collection.